brainstormforce/header-footer-elementor/readme.txt

 **Formerly known as - Elementor Headers & Footers Builder!**

-Ultimate Addons for Elementor - Lite is the improved and redesigned version of the Elementor Header & Footer Builder.
+Ultimate Addons for Elementor is the improved and redesigned version of the Elementor Header & Footer Builder.
 It is designed to help you create dynamic headers, footers, and additional design blocks with ease.
 This plugin leverages Elementor's powerful drag-and-drop editor to give you complete design freedom and it integrates with any WordPress theme.

 [Try it out on a free dummy site](https://bsf.io/hfe-demo)